Actual experience! Things you should do before issuing a press release

 I'm still checking whether it's okay to release it, so I'll release it once I get the OK

-doing something different requires some brainpower.
+doing something different requires some thought.

 Well then